 by Jason Alderman

-According to Gail Cunningham, viagra order spokesperson for the National Foundation for Credit Counseling, we live in a credit-dominated society.
+According to Gail Cunningham, spokesperson for the National Foundation for Credit Counseling, we live in a credit-dominated society.
 “Without a checking or savings account,” she says, “it’s difficult to cash payroll, Social Security and unemployment checks; you need a credit or debit card to shop online, book a flight or rent a car; and you may be forced to carry large amounts of cash to pay bills.”

 One increasingly common money management tool for people in this situation is prepaid cards.
 These cards look and work much like regular debit cards except that instead of funding them through a checking or savings account, you load money on the card by cash, check, funds transfer or direct deposit by an employer or government entity.